Excitement Builds Up Ahead Of Qatar Prix De L'arc De Triomphe

 As usual, it is expected that there will be a large number of international runners, including Qatari-owned horses in several races especially the Qatar Arabian World Cup, which has seen Qatari owners having the upper hand over the years.

-As the Qatar Prix de l'Arc de Triomphe weekend is approaching, the QREC management led by Issa bin Mohammed al-Mohannadi, continues co-ordination with the management of France Galop for the final arrangements related to this event to ensure its usual perfect organisation.
+Large audience attendance expected As the Qatar Prix de l'Arc de Triomphe weekend is approaching, the QREC management led by Issa bin Mohammed Al Mohannadi, continues coordination with the management of France Galopfor the final arrangements related to this event to ensure its usual perfect organisation.

-The arrangements related to the sponsors, guests, trophy presentation ceremonies and the horse auction, which will be held October 3, at Saint Cloud, were recently completed.

-The entries will shed more light on the contests for the prestigious titles, especially the Gr.
-1 Qatar Prix de l'Arc de Triomphe run over 2400m with a total purse of five million Euros, making it the highest prize money in the French racing calendar, and the Gr.
+Vying for titles The entries will shed more light on the contests for the prestigious titles, especially the Gr.
+1 Qatar Prix de l'Arc de Triomphe run over 2400m with a total purse of five million Euros, making it the highest prizemoney in the French racing calendar, and the Gr.
 1 PA Qatar Arabian World Cup run over 2000m with a total prize money of one million Euros, which is the highest for an Arabian race in Europe.

 However, all the horses, who will manage to make their way to ParisLongchamp on October 5 and 6th will be naturally qualified to vie for the prestigious titles.